kynanvwright/rule-post/README.md

 ### 🔒 Permissions & Roles
 - Require email verification (via Firebase Auth)
-- Create static mirror of site for public viewing, updated whenever post details change
+  - superseded by allowing team leads to add accounts
-- Look into limiting the access of cloud functions.
+- Limit the access of cloud functions.
 Full admin may not be necessary and increase exploitation risk.
 - Check that users can't edit or delete (Firebase Rules)
 - Add rate limiting on functions and queries

 ### 📤 Publishing & Workflow
-- Permit editing prior to submission (be careful of permissions here)
 - Anonymity toggle (default ON to start)
   - optionally allows teams to identify themselves
 - Add amendment/interpretation/neither tag on enquiry closure, to allow filtering later
+  - done, need to add matching filters and status chips
 - have a page summarising all open enquiry deadlines

 ### 📑 Enquiries & Responses